MikeyXU/MikeyXU.github.io/index.md

 even as part of your final project, rather than just being a small part of your project that you then add to the whole if it works, as you might do in prototyping.

+# Assignment 6  (Chapter 2 of Mythical Man Month Book)

+The reading in this book hit home hard when I realized how much time I spent coding and testing was different.
+The text recommended that at most 1/6 of your time was to be spent coding, whereas 90% of my time is spent coding.
+Reading the chapter makes me realize how much I should actually be testing to ensure my code works rather than just keep writing more code.
+It also makes me realize how badly we have failed in project assingments in the past by attempting to just throw more man hours at a task rathe than restructuring and reorganizing.